Frequently Asked Questions

 TEAS stands for the “Test of Essential Academic Skills.”
 It is a test approved by the California Community College Chancellor’s office to determine a student’s readiness to enter a nursing program.

-California Community Colleges, including College of Sequoias, currently use version V of the test.
-There are 170 multiple-choice questions that assess your skills in Reading, Mathematics, Science, and English and Language Usage.
+California Community Colleges, including College of Sequoias, currently use the ATI TEAS version of the test.
+There are 170 multiple-choice questions that assess your skills in Reading, Mathematics, Science, and English & Language Usage.

-Students must take the TEAS Version V Exam and pass with a score of 62% or better before applying to the COS RN program.
-Only the first passing score will be accepted, and only one repeat of TEAS is allowed.
+Students must take the ATI TEAS Exam and pass with a score of 62% or better before applying to the COS RN program.
+Only one repeat of ATI TEAS is allowed.

 Visit www.atitesting.com for more information and to register for a test date as they become available.